Longmont’s Periodontics Experts

 Plaque is the start of gum issues, and if you have a significant amount of it, we can use a treatment called scaling and root planing.
 In this nonsurgical treatment, we will scrape away the tartar on your teeth and carefully smooth any roughness that might encourage plaque buildup in the future.
 This treatment puts you in a good position for avoiding gingivitis, but it doesn’t mean you can skip regular checkups!

-When you take care of your teeth, your quality of life stays high.
-You don’t have to do it alone, though.
+When you take care of your teeth through good oral hygiene and regular dental office visits, your quality of life stays high.
 The Smile Designers team is here to help.
-Our extensive experience and passion for pursuing the cutting edge of our specialty make us the number-one choice for anyone needing a dentist in Longmont.
-Contact our office today for an appointment!
+Our extensive experience and passion for helping dental patients via a gentle dentistry approach and the best procedures available in the industry today makes us the number-one choice for anyone needing a dentist in Longmont, CO.
+Contact our dental office today for an appointment!